FAQ

 Container stdout / stderr is captured by the Docker JSON-file driver and forwarded by the Sixfab Connect agent to ALPON Cloud, where logs are searchable per device and per container.
 For local debugging, use docker logs -f <CONTAINER> over SSH.

-ALPON Cloud, accessed at connect.sixfab.com, is the fleet-management platform for ALPON devices.
-It handles device registration, health and uptime monitoring, browser-based remote terminal access, container deployment, OTA updates, eSIM profile management, and network failover configuration.
-The on-device agent is pre-installed on ALPON X4 OS.
+Sixfab Connect is the fleet-management console for ALPON devices.
+It handles device registration, health monitoring, remote terminal access, container deployment, OTA updates, eSIM profile management, and network failover configuration.
+Every ALPON ships with a Sixfab Connect agent pre-installed.

 Do I need to use ALPON Cloud to operate the device?